kids looking through microscopes excitedly

 You Are What You Eat: The Food Chain

-Students will work in our commissary and explore different areas of the zoo to experience firsthand how Brevard Zoo facilitates the flow of energy from the sun to the animals in our care.
-Examining animal characteristics and the features in each habitat, students will determine what type of consumers the animals are, where they fall in the food chain, and what producers provide them with energy.
+Students work in our commissary and explore different areas of the zoo to experience firsthand how Brevard Zoo facilitates the flow of energy from the sun to the animals in our care.
+Examining animal characteristics and the features in each habitat, students determine what type of consumers the animals are, where they fall in the food chain and what producers provide them with energy.
 This lab includes a hands-on analysis of an owl’s diet.

 SC.3.L.17.2, SC.4.L.17.2, SC.4.L.17.3, SC.7.L.17.1, SC.7.L.17.2, SC.7.L.17.3, SC.912.L.17.9